Preventing Drug Addiction in Cancer Patients

 Drug Addiction and Cancer Patients

 Prescription opioids are typically safe when used as directed, but people who do not explicitly follow their doctor’s instructions or misuse their medication can become addicted.
-Most patients have no initial intention of abusing their prescription; addiction in cancer patients usually develops due to increased drug tolerance or fear of developing a drug tolerance.
+Most patients have no initial intention of abusing their prescription; however, many develop a physical dependence, even when taking their drugs as prescribed.

 Over a period of time, a person routinely using an opioid prescription may start to feel as if the drug is no longer effectively managing pain as well as it once was in the beginning.
 This feeling is caused by an increased tolerance to the painkiller, which means that the substance has built up within the body and is no longer as potent.
 A tolerance can then cause a person to take larger doses than their recommended amount in order to achieve the pain-relieving effects they want.
-Increasing the medication dosage can then lead to a physical dependence, which is characterized by growing urges to continue using the drug – despite the negative consequences that may occur.
+Increasing the medication dosage can then lead to a physical dependence, which is characterized by tolerance and the appearance of withdrawal symptoms when use is reduced or ended.